Geometric integration of classical spin dynamics via a mean-field Schr\"odinger equation: Numerical Methods

 To obtain an exactly unitary matrix $U_{t}$ that approximates the integral of Eq.~(\ref{eq:dU_dt}), one may use, e.g., the method of Runge-Kutte Munthe-Kaas~\citep{Munthe-Kaas98}.
 This unitary evolution ensures conservation of Casimirs, but conservation of other geometrical properties, such as the local symplectic 2-form, is not automatically guaranteed.

 Designing efficient symplectic integration schemes for Lie-Poisson systems is a topic of considerable interest~\citep{Zhong88,Channell91,McLachlan93,McLachlan95}.
 A common strategy is to employ operator splitting and the fact that the composition of symplectic maps is again symplectic.
-For example, in the context of the LL equation, one may partition the spins into non-interacting groups, and cycle through symplectic updates for each of these groups using symmetric Strang splitting (i.e., a Suzuki-Trotter type decomposition)~\citep{Krech98,Omelyan01,Tranchida18}.
+For example, in the context of LLD, one may partition the spins into non-interacting groups, and cycle through symplectic updates for each of these groups using symmetric Strang splitting (i.e., a Suzuki-Trotter type decomposition)~\citep{Krech98,Omelyan01,Tranchida18}.

 Alternatively, one may seek symplectic integrators for Lie-Poisson systems that update all dynamical variables simultaneously, and in a symmetric way.
-The spherical midpoint method, designed specifically for the LL equation, is one example~\citep{McLachlan14}.
-Quite recently, Modin and Viviani introduced the class of Isospectral Symplectic Runge--Kutta methods (IsoSyRK)~\citep{Modin20}, which applies to any Lie-Poisson system on a reductive Lie algebra; this covers most Lie-Poisson systems of practical interest, including generalized spin dynamics on $\mathfrak{su}(N)$, and the LL equation as a special case.
+The spherical midpoint method, designed specifically for LLD of dipoles, is one example~\citep{McLachlan14}.
+Quite recently, Modin and Viviani introduced the class of Isospectral Symplectic Runge--Kutta methods (IsoSyRK)~\citep{Modin20}, which applies to any Lie-Poisson system on a reductive Lie algebra; this covers most Lie-Poisson systems of practical interest, including generalized spin dynamics on $\mathfrak{su}(N)$, and the LLD as a special case.
 The Isospectral Minimal Midpoint (IMM) method is a particularly elegant variant of IsoSyRK~\citep{Viviani20}.

 The standard implicit midpoint method is known to be symplectic when applied to canonical Hamiltonian systems~\cite{Hairer06}.
 We will next demonstrate that the implicit midpoint method applied to the Schr\"{o}dinger equation~(\ref{eq:Schrodinger}) coincides with IMM method applied to the equivalent Lie-Poisson system, Eq.~(\ref{eq:gen_dynamics}).